-To properly answer how long computer power supplies last, we need to break things down a little into individual components.
+We must break down into individual components to properly answer how long computer power supplies last.
 This will enable me to give you a complete answer to the question.

 Although most people tend to use power supplies to the very end and only replace them once they stop working, I’d like to encourage everyone to take action earlier to increase the chances of your computer working reliably for longer.

 A computer power supply should be changed after five years.
-After this time, a power supply will most likely become less efficient and possibly cause a system to become unstable.
+After this time, it will most likely become less efficient and possibly cause a system to become unstable.
 The primary causes are aged capacitors and other components, power surges, heat, and other mechanical stresses.

-Now that we have a general guideline about the lifespan of a power supply let’s break things down further to paint a complete picture by looking at individual components that make up a power supply.
+Now that we have a general guideline about lifespan, let’s break things down further to paint a complete picture by looking at individual components that make up a power supply.